nixworks/public/news/2017/06/12/index.md

 ##### Kosovan parliamentary election, 2017
 ### [A coalition led by the Democratic Party of Kosovo wins the most votes in yesterday's election and is in a good position to form a government led by former rebel leader and Prime Minister Ramush Haradinaj. ](/news/2017/06/12/a-coalition-led-by-the-democratic-party-of-kosovo-wins-the-most-votes-in-yesterday-s-election-and-is-in-a-good-position-to-form-a-government.md)
-_Context: Kosovan parliamentary election, 2017, Democratic Party of Kosovo, Prime Minister, Ramush Haradinaj_
+_Context: Ramush Haradinaj, Prime Minister, Kosovan parliamentary election, 2017, Democratic Party of Kosovo_

 ## [Previous Day...](/news/2017/06/11/index.md)